k61n/openhkl/doc/sphinx/workflow.rst

 The workflow in NSXTool approximately follows the order of the icons in the sidebar: find peaks, filter, autoindex, predict, refine, merge.
-The ‘\ ``Home``\ tab enables experiment creation and loading/saving, while the ``Experiment`` tab allows inspection and editing of various aspects of the physical experiment.
+The ``Home`` tab enables experiment creation and loading/saving, while the ``Experiment`` tab allows inspection and editing of various aspects of the physical experiment.

-The virutual “experiment” is the highest level object, and contains all information from the physical experiment (the data sets), plus any derived/reduced data, such as the unit cell, peaks, indices, and merged data statistics.
+The virtual “experiment” is the highest level object, and contains all information from the physical experiment (the data sets), plus any derived/reduced data, such as the unit cell, peaks, indices, and merged data statistics.
 This object can be saved at any stage in the workflow